pupil-labs/pupil-docs/src/invisible/references/export-formats.md

 | **gaze position in reference image y [px]** | Same as "gaze position in reference image x [px]" but for the y-coordinate.     |

 #### Reference Image
-The reference image that was used for defining the enrichment.
+The reference image was used for defining the enrichment.
 The file is named `reference_image.jpeg|png`

 ## Face Mapper